+We use joining

+that and herouse

+to join sentences
-Α Because tells us the reason B

-I was late for school it is cold today.

-l am wearing a jersey because l woke up late.

-The boy was frightened he teaches me how to spell.

-l like my teacher he was being bullied.

-But shows us the contrast I like watching TV I have never been to a farm.
-I have been to a big city - I don't like video games.
+Because tells us the reason A В I was late for school it is cold today.
+I am wearing a jersey hogouso I woke up late.
+The boy was frightened because he teaches me how to spell.
+I like my teacher he was being bullied.
+But shows us the contrast I like watching TV But shows us the contrast I have never been to a farm.
+I have been to a big city I don't like video games.
 I wanted to stop him bullying me but he forgot his socks.
 He packed his soccer boots I was afraid of him.

-So that tells us the purpose l did my homework everyday I did not miss the bus.
+So that tells us the purpose I did my homework everyday So that tells us the purpose I did not miss the bus.
 I woke up early I would pass grade 4.
 I trained everyday so that I could leave as soon as the bell rang.
 I packed my bag I would be selected for the team.